Types of civil partnership ceremony

 Royal Greenwich has many beautiful and historical venues where you can hold your civil partnership ceremony.

-- Civil partners to convert their partnership to a marriage if they wish
+Civil partners can convert their partnership to a marriage if they wish.